 Who We Are

-The Great Lakes Water Safety Consortium is a community of BEST practice, bringing together first responders, community leaders, park rangers, research scientists, lifeguards, meteorologists, survivors, loved ones, and other water safety advocates.
+The Great Lakes Water Safety Consortium is a Community of BEST Practice, bringing together water enthusiasts, first responders, community leaders, park rangers, research scientists, lifeguards, meteorologists, parents, survivors, loved ones, and other water safety advocates.

 Why We’re Here